What is an Ungrounded Conductor? Hot Wires Explained

 - Always De-energize: Assume all conductors are energized until you have personally verified they are de-energized using a proper testing procedure.

-- Protection and Switching: The ungrounded conductor is always the wire that must be switched and connected to an overcurrent device.
-Never switch or fuse the grounded conductor (neutral).
+- Protection and Switching: The ungrounded conductor is normally the wire that is switched and connected to an overcurrent device.
+The grounded conductor is generally not switched except in specifically allowed situations — verify the Code allowance before switching neutral conductors.

-- Color Codes Are Not Absolute: While the NEC wire color code provides guidance, never trust colors alone.
+- Color Codes Are Not Absolute: While the NEC wire color code provides minimum rules, never trust colors alone.
 Always test to perform live wire identification.

-- NEC Compliance is Mandatory: The rules for conductor identification and application in the National Electrical Code are not suggestions; they are requirements for safe installation.
+- NEC Compliance is Mandatory: The rules for conductor identification and application in the National Electrical Code are requirements for safe installation and must be followed.

 - Terminology Matters: The terms ungrounded conductor, phase conductor, line conductor, and the common slang hot leg all refer to the same current-carrying wire.